DannyHarper/elevate-gym/README.md

 ![Sign Up](sign-up-2.png)

 * Very simple and to the point sign up form, the idea is that they fill out thier details and thier membership details are sent to them via email.
+I have added an FAQ section to effeciently deal with any common queries.

  ## Feautures